CarbonROM/charter/device-support-requirements.md

 ## Device tree structure

-* Device trees MUST contain a Lineage-specific makefile with device declaration of lineage_[devicename].
+* Device trees MUST contain a carbon-specific makefile with device declaration of carbon_[devicename].
-* Device trees MUST support a lineage.dependencies file for `breakfast` command & roomservice to be functional.
+* Device trees MUST support a carbon.dependencies file for `lunch` command & roomservice to be functional.
-  * This file MUST NOT include any dependencies outside of the "LineageOS" organization.
+* This file SHOULD NOT include any dependencies outside of the "CarbonROM" organization.

 ## Build type

-* All devices MUST be configured as userdebug releases.
+* All devices MUST be configured as user releases.

 ## Kernel